abousiyd/skylab-bootcamp-202001/staff/abdou-bousiyd/crypto-state/crypto-state-docs/README.md

 ## Functional Description

-The main features that this application allows a #
+The main features that this application allows a user

-user
+1 User can do:

-login and register
+- login and register.

-Search cryptocurrency
+- Search cryptocurrency.

-Add to Favorites.
+- Add to Favorites.

+- Edit profile.

-Aee diagram of the cryptocurrency
+- Aee diagram of the cryptocurrency.

-See news of the cryptocurrency
+- See news of the cryptocurrency.

 ## Use Cases